waitinfuture/emapreduce/intl.en-US/User Guide/Job/Spark job configuration.md

 # Spark job configuration {#concept_g1f_4hp_y2b .concept}

-Spark job configuration
+In this tutorial, you will learn how to configure a Spark job.

 ## Procedure {#section_p4m_rhp_y2b .section}

-1. Log on to the [Alibaba Cloud E-MapReduce Console](https://emr.console.aliyun.com/?spm=5176.8250060.103.1.48466f55SEaqMe#/cn-hangzhou) to enter the Cluster List page with primary account.
+1. Log on to the [Alibaba Cloud E-MapReduce Console](https://emr.console.aliyun.com/?spm=5176.8250060.103.1.48466f55SEaqMe#/cn-hangzhou).
-2. Click the **Data Platform** tab on the top to enter the **Project List** page.
+2. At the top of the navigation bar, click **Data Platform**.
-3. Click **Design Workflow** of the specified project in the **Operation** column.
+3. In the **Actions** column, click **Design Workflow** of the specified project.
 4. On the left side of the Job Editing page, right-click on the folder you want to operate and select **New Job**.
-5. In the **New Job** dialog box, enter the job name, job description.
+5. In the **New Job** dialog box, enter the job name and description.

-    Once the job type is selected, it cannot be modified.

 6. Click **OK**.

     **Note:** You can also create subfolder, rename folder, and delete folder by right-clicking on the folder.

 7. Select the Spark job type to create a Spark job.
-This type of job is submitted in the background by using the following process:
+This type of job is submitted in the background by using the following method:

     ```
     spark-submit [options] --class [MainClass] xxx.jar args